What is a noun?

 Room

-To indicate the space in order to show the standing position of someone, sitting position or to show the presence of items, we use the work room instead of place.
+To indicate the space in order to show the standing position of someone, sitting position or to show the presence of items, we use the workroom instead of place.

 Example,